Categories

 How much are my dues and when do I pay them?

-For Associate members: Annual dues are just $40/year.
+For Associate members: Annual dues are just $40/semester.
 You can pay directly by either check or credit card on our website here.
-Your dues enable the union to negotiate contracts by paying for professional staff, rent, and supplies.
-Paying union dues is one of the best investments you’ll ever make.